 Part-of-Speech Tagging Practical Session

-This file was produced using Jupyter.
+This part was produced using Jupyter.

 If you are used to it, you can download the corresponding notebook code from here.
 If not, no problem at all, this is not mandatory at all: simply proceed as usual in your favorite Python environment.